pr-unikitty/Demo.geo.app/README.md

        - delete all records in DB

   1.6.
 PUT "/sections/{id}" with required fields _geoClassName_ and _geoClassCode_
+or
+  1.7.
+POST "/sections/{id}/geoclasses"
        - add new geoClass with the specified name and code to section

-  2.1.
+  3.1.
 GET "/sections/by-code" with required field _code_
        - show a list of all Sections that have geologicalClasses with the specified code

   3.1.
 POST "/import" with required field _file_